 Although camellias produce dense layers of roots, the roots aren’t invasive.
 Even if your camellia’s roots do start causing problems, you can quickly get them back under control.
 Camellia roots shouldn’t undermine walls or foundations but may damage pipes, so keep that in mind.

 How to Keep Camellia Roots In Check

-Although camellia roots don’t spread very quickly, you can keep them in check if necessary.
+Although camellia roots don’t spread quickly, you can keep them in check if necessary.
 The easiest way to keep camellia roots in check is to prune your shrub when necessary.
-Camellia roots only grow as wide as the widest part of the foliage.
+Camellia roots only grow as wide as the broadest part of the foliage.
 By reducing the width of your shrub, you can reduce the spread of the root system.